Jh123x/go-validate/ReadMe.md

 ### Validation logic

-Validation logic for this library is as follows.
+Validation logic for this librarys' validators is as follows.

+In this example we are using lazy validator but the logic is the same for all validators.

 ```go
 func validateResponseLazy(resp *Response) error {